aneshas/gourmet/README.md

 Primary use would be to load balance http requests, but it should be possible to easily extend it to balance any other type of load and/or protocol.

-I am planning on implementing round robin, random, least conns and JIQ algorithms, but at this moment only round robin with weight adjustment is available, more coming soon though.
+At this moment only round-robin with weight adjustment is available, more coming soon though.
+All balancers also implement configurable passive health checks.

 ## Configuration
 Here is an example configuration with all the options that are configurable at this moment: